 It is highly regarded and accredited by the NCCPT, opening you up to many employment and career opportunities.

-NESTA, which stands for National Exercise & Sports Trainers Association goes for $477 for a full certification package and $299 for just the exam.
-As a relatively new certifying agency, it’s fascinating to see how NESTA has advanced so quickly, both in the quality of knowledge it delivers, and the extra resources it provides for professional trainers.
+NESTA, which stands for National Exercise & Sports Trainers Association, goes for $477 for a full certification package and $299 for just the exam.
+As a relatively new certifying agency, it’s fascinating to see how NESTA has advanced so quickly, both in the quality of knowledge it delivers and the extra resources it provides for professional trainers.

 The lack of an adequate suite of study material is a drawback, but the exam is easy without much prep, so I suppose that cancels out.

-NFPT is accredited by the NCCA and is a highly regarded industry certification.
+The NCCA accredits NFPT and is a highly regarded industry certification.
 Check out my full review on NFPT here.
-You can also have a look at their official site for up to date cost information.
+You can also have a look at their official site for up-to-date cost information.

 10. ACTION CPT ($99)

 This is the newest and cheapest certification on this list.
 It comes in at $99 for the certification and exam registration.
-This makes it the only double digit cost on this ranking, but doe’s such a low price still hold a degree of quality and credibility?
+This makes it the only double-digit cost on this ranking, but doe’s such a low price still hold a degree of quality and credibility?

 Well, according to the NCCA, it does.
 ACTION gained its accreditation only in 2014, but accreditation is accreditation.